To clarify the meaning we intend when using certain words in this document, we have explained them for you here:

 You must be a UK resident and over 18.

 You are the beneficiary unless you nominate someone else.
 Only one person is entitled to receive the benefits of this plan.
-You can nominate your spouse or civil partner to be the beneficiary any time as long it does not violate any restrictions stated in section 9.
-Once the plan is paid in full, you can change the beneficiary to anyone at any time by writing to us.
-If we have informed the original beneficiary of their previous benefits under this plan, we will advise them of the change.
+You can nominate your spouse or civil partner to be the beneficiary any time as long it does not violate any restrictions stated in section 10.
+Once the plan is paid in full, you can change the beneficiary to anyone at any time by contacting us, even if that person has recently died.
+If you have changed the beneficiary from one person to another and we have previously informed the first person that they were to receive the benefits of this plan, then we will inform them of the change and that they are no longer a beneficiary.
 If you die before your nominated beneficiary and payments towards your plan are still due, then we will cancel your plan and any refund will be paid to your estate.
 If your plan is fully paid for and you die before your nominated beneficiary, then we will transfer the plan into their name and notify them.
-If they subsequently decide to cancel, then any refund as stated in sections 25 to 27 will go to them.
+If they subsequently decide to cancel, then any refund as stated in sections 27 to 29 will go to them.

 - Collection (including an urgent collection 24/7 if required) within Great Britain